questdb/questdb/README.md

 Storing and querying data for Java developer is always pain in the neck.
 JDBC requires ORM tools, which is always a maintenance nightmare and performance hog.
 NoSQL databases are better but come with tricky installation and integration procedures and are not maintenance free either.
 We wanted to create a library that would help us to:

+- linear scalability in response to data volume increase.
 - throw away boilerplate persistence layer.
-- scale application as data volume increases.
+- have clean, minimalistic API.
-- throw away caching because our database is fast enough!
+- throw away caching because our database would be fast enough!
 - have minimal heap footprint.
 - leverage all of the available memory without using it for heap.
 - handle time series queries efficiently.